This month’s semi-quarantined window on the shop windows

 As I write these notes, yours truly under normal circumstances would be looking forward to the Tameside Rotary Club’s Beer Festival at Stalybridge Civic Hall (“Plus we’re short of pint glasses in East of the M60 Towers” – Ed).
 Thanks to COVID-19, and the social distancing nightmares that a beer festival could create, Donkeystone Brewing Co. will be hosting the Tameside Rotary Virtual Beer Fest.
 This will be taking place on the 02 October with all monies raised going to Tameside charities.

 In other news, The White House on Market Street, Stalybridge has raised their game in the pie stakes.
 Ashley Rook from Swill and Swine has started offering homemade Meat and Potato Pies and Homity Vegetable Pies.
 From what we have seen, they do look delightful.
 At Bower Fold Events‘ gaffe (Stalybridge Celtic’s home of course, do keep up), you can pop in for breakfast from 8am to 11.30am.
 If you’re seeing the ‘Bridge’s F.A.
 Cup Preliminary Round tie at Stocksbridge Park Steels, this could put you on till the supporters’ coach arrives.

 * * *

-Our next Ashton Review of Shops will be out on the 05 September 2020 at the usual time of 9am.
-By then, lockdown conditions permitting, we should get the lowdown on Ashton Bus Station Mark IV.
-The football season would be ready to start by then and – hopefully for me – the Tameside Quiz League season.
+Our next Ashton Review of Shops will be out on the 03 September 2020 at the usual time of 9am.
+Unlike this month’s bulletin, there might be fewer football references (well, we are excited about the new season starting again).
 As always, feel free to elaborate on our observations or add a few more to the mix.